Skip to content

 Teel's approach is built around anti-movement patterns: anti-extension, anti-rotation, and anti-lateral-flexion.
 The dead bug trains anti-extension.
 The Pallof press trains anti-rotation.
 The side plank trains anti-lateral-flexion.
 These movements reflect what the core actually does during sustained hard efforts on the bike — resist the forces trying to collapse or rotate the body.

 A stable pelvis is where this matters most.
 When the pelvis rocks side to side under fatigue — a common sight on long climbs or late in a race — energy leaks.
 The legs are still producing force, but some of it is going into unwanted movement rather than forward propulsion.
 Targeted anti-rotation and anti-extension work reduces that leak.
-Studies on cycling economy consistently show that athletes with better lumbar-pelvic stability are more efficient at a given power output.
+Heavy strength training in cyclists has been shown to improve cycling economy and time-trial performance (Sunde et al., 2010; Rønnestad & Mujika, 2014), and a strong, stable trunk is a plausible contributor alongside neuromuscular adaptations in the legs.

 Ten to fifteen minutes of core work, two to three times per week, is sufficient.
 This does not need to be a separate session — it fits at the end of a gym session or on an easy recovery day.
 The key is that it is targeted and progressive, not random.
 Add load or complexity over time, just as you would with any other strength exercise.